 - The Executive shall establish a Nominating Committee, consisting of the Chair, Vice-Chair and Past Chair, whose purpose is to oversee the nomination of Section Members for positions on the Executive.
 The Nominating Committee shall make reasonable efforts to ensure that there is a sufficient number of candidates nominated to fill each of the positions on the Executive set out in sections 6(a)(i)-(ii) and as many positions set out in section 6(a)(iii) as the Executive decides are advisable.

-- Nominations will open on May 1st.
+- Nominations will open on the 3rd Wednesday in April.

 - If more than one nomination per position is received, an election shall be conducted for each such position.